 Bananas and blueberries come together in these easy vegan gluten-free banana blueberry muffins that are moist, delicious, and bursting with plump, juicy berries.

-Yes, it’s 100% possible to make soft, fluffy, moist, and tasty muffins that are dairy-free, wheat-free, refined sugar free, AND egg-free!
+Yes, it’s 100% possible to make soft, fluffy, moist, and tasty muffins that are dairy-free, wheat-free, refined sugar-free, AND egg-free!
 This recipe will show you how, so keep reading.

 That's exactly what I've done with this recipe!

-What you're going to love about this recipe is that they are so very easy to make, they're perfect for snacks, lunch boxes, or even a quick breakfast, AND they're so delicious (of course!).
-So let’s walk you through the steps on how to make them.
+What you're going to love about this recipe is that they're so very easy to make, they're perfect for snacks, lunch boxes, or even a quick breakfast, AND they're delicious (of course!), just like all of my other berry muffins:

 Ingredients You'll Need

-All the ingredients you're going to need to make these gluten free blueberry banana muffins can be seen in the picture below.
+All the ingredients you're going to need to make these vegan gluten free blueberry banana muffins can be seen in the picture below.

-That's gluten-free flour at the top, and flax eggs in the top right, I couldn't get the whole bowls to fit in the picture!)
+That's gluten-free flour at the top, and flax eggs in the top right (I couldn't get the whole bowls to fit in the picture!)

 Something to note, my pureed bananas look a little dark in the picture below, that's because I used bananas that were once frozen.

-(Click the following link to read more about what to do with overripe bananas and how I freeze them for later use.)
+(Learn what to do with overripe bananas and how I freeze them for later use.)

-How to Make Vegan Banana Blueberry Muffins
+How to Make Them

 (Note: I’ve outlined the step-by-step here, but find the full recipe, ingredients, and directions at the end of this post.)